SergiSalvadorLozano/SFML_Layout/README.md

 * SFMLLayout.hpp
 * SFMLLayout.cpp

-This part of the code corresponds to those classes reliant on resources and functionality imported from SFML.
+This part of the code corresponds to those classes reliant on components imported from SFML.

 ----------

 * example.cpp

-This program is intended to demonstrate the usage and functionality of some of the classes and methods implemented by the 'SFML_Layout' libraries.
+This program is intended to illustrate the usage of some of the classes and methods implemented in the 'SFML_Layout' libraries.

 ----------